CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 1 Create virtual machines
 -------------------------

-[//]: # "At first, we will install and configure a single VM.
-This VM will serve as base VM for cloning, where each clone VM will be separately fitted with single antivirus software and our driver executable."

 These steps describe how to setup Windows 7 VM in VirtualBox.

 ### 1.1 Set up virtual machine